I can guarantee that everyone has suffered the wrath of bloodthirsty mosquitoes.

 7 Best Essential Oils For Mosquitoes?

-Another essential oil that has dozens of uses is rosemary oil; it is an excellent oil for promoting hair growth as well as dealing with joint and muscle pain.
-Rosemary essential oil is also helpful when it comes to dealing with mosquito bites and acts as a great repellent of various summer insects especially mosquitoes.
+Rosemary essential oil is also helpful when it comes to dealing with mosquito bites and acts as a great repellent of various summer insects.
 Mixing this oil together with other essential oils such as lavender and tea tree will offer fast and effective remedy especially when the bites are more intense.
 Use 3 drops of rosemary and 2 drops of tea tree or lavender diluted in 1 tsp of olive oil for optimal results.

-Just make sure that you dilute the essential oils in a carrier oil prior to application, with the exception of tea tree oil which can be used neat.
+Just make sure that you dilute the essential oils in a carrier oil prior to application, with the exception of tea tree oil which can be used neat – 1 drop only.
 Using a highly concentrated concoction may do you more harm than good as it can result in skin irritation.
 Additionally, always be mindful of the essential oils that you use on the elderly, kids, and pregnant women.

 5 Essential Oils Recipes For Mosquito Bites, Repellent and Control